Let's face it, owning a restaurant can be tough...

 Restaurant reporting is crucial to the success of your business.

 You must develop a set of reports you can review on a regular basis.
-Some reports you need to look at every day or every week, while others you only need to review once a month or quarter.
+You may need to look at some reports every day or every week, while others you only need to review once a month or quarter.
 Whatever the case may be, it's important you review your reports on a consistent basis.

 Of course, you also need to be sure you're looking at accurate information.
-And the only way to ensure the information is accurate is to make sure all of your accounts have been reconciled.
+And the only way to ensure the information is accurate is to ensure all of your accounts have been reconciled.

 What's the best way to do this?